brightsign/usb-filesystem/README.md

 ## Overview

-BrightSign players support USB role reversal modes through the USB-C ports on BrightSign players except for LS models.
+BrightSign players support USB role reversal modes through the USB-C ports on XD and XT Series 4.
 The BrightSign would be a USB client for an external device to utilize.
 The BrightSign can dynamically build a filesystem that is needed for the USB client to reference as the USB image.

 This project provides an example for how to create a USB image file (.img) using built in BrightSign Javascript APIs, managing this filesystem file, and mounting or unmounting the filesystem as a mass storage device onto an external system.

 ### System Requirements

-- BrightSign OS 8.1.x
+- BrightSign OS 8.1.42+
 - BrightSign XD and XT Series 4

 ### Brightsign Javascript APIs